Purpose of the Grant Program

 Fulbright Finland encourages potential applicants to contact the office directly with any questions.

-NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries be delayed.
+NOTE: Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
 Applicants are advised to contact the Finnish host institution well ahead of time to solicit an invitation letter for their application.
 Please note that the Fulbright Finland Foundation office observes the summer Finnish holiday season and is closed in July.
 If you have urgent inquiries, kindly contact us prior to July.

 |Fulbright Finland Foundation